maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="inkeydexp"></a>
 ### `INKEY$`(*dexp*)

 This function returns the ASCII value of the key currently pressed on the keyboard.
 If no key is pressed when it is called, it returns 0.
-In either case, it immediately continues without waiting for user input, unlike `INPUT` or `GET`.
+In either case, it immediately continues without waiting for user input, unlike `INPUT``.

 `INKEY$` was a later addition to BASIC and mostly used in interactive programs and games.
 The parameter is a dummy and can be left out, along with the parens, so `I$=INKEY$`, `I$=INKEY$()` and `I$=INKEY$(X)` are all valid in RetroBASIC.